- Roads & Public Works

 - Inquiry: Initial contact made by residents who are concerned about speeding on their streets will be provided with the Schuylkill Township Traffic Calming Policy.

-- Application: To be considered for installation of traffic calming features, a Traffic Calming Request Form and Petition must be submitted.
+- Application: To be considered for the installation of traffic calming features, a Traffic Calming Request Form and Petition must be submitted.
 Complete applications for potential installations are due on June 30 to be considered for the budget of the next calendar year.

-- Evaluation & Ranking: Once applications are received, township staff collect the additional data needed to determine whether an application qualifies and how severe the problem is.
-This includes conducting speed & traffic counts and reviewing data on the number of collisions for each location.
+- Evaluation and Ranking: Once applications are received, township staff collect the additional data needed to determine whether an application qualifies and how severe the problem is.
+This includes conducting speed and traffic counts and reviewing data on the number of collisions for each location.
 Once this data is gathered for all applications, they are ranked based primarily on speeds, traffic counts, collisions and the land use types within a short proximity to the street, which can include the presence of schools, transit stops, health care facilities and retail activity, among others.

 - Prioritized Ranking: Eligible applications will be ranked to determine the list of locations most in need of traffic calming, and the top [number of applications] highest ranked locations will be considered for traffic calming based on funding availability.
 Funding levels will vary from year to year.

-- Project Consideration: Once the evaluation and ranking phase is complete, a list of applications will be presented to the Schuylkill Township Board of Supervisors for consideration of which locations will receive a traffic calming project the following year.
+- Project Consideration: Once the evaluation and ranking phase is complete, a list of applications will be presented to the Schuylkill Township Board of Supervisors for consideration of which locations will receive a traffic-calming project the following year.